1.The playing format for the

 been agreed with the Competition Referees or a Vice Captain.

-mutually agreed time, but no player shall be compelled to accept a time earlier
+accommodate workers, no player shall be compelled to accept a time earlier than

-has been arranged the Challenger must enter the date and time in the Rink
+has been arranged the Challenger must enter the date and time on bowlr.

 will draw the rinks using the "number bag" in the week prior to the